pramnora/onecompiler/README.md

 - Oracle PL/SQL

 In particular, by simply using their web browser, alone...; with nothing else necessary to go and download...;
-users can write code/run it/test it...; and, then, immediately, 'share' that code with others...
+users can write code/run/test it...; and, then, immediately, 'share' that code with others...
 so, that they, too, can go and run/re-write/test.

 To me, this is an **amazing** reflection on what is the current state of *web development* going on in the world.

-I come from a time when if one wanted to use a programming language...; then, you had to...
+I come from a time when if one wanted to use a particular programming language...; then, you had to...
-- go out and buy the book
+- go out and buy the book (otherwise, you would have the language...; but, absolutely no idea how  to use it...?!)
 - go out and buy the programming language (to use on your computer at home)
 ...however, now-a-days, most programming languages can be downloaded for FREE...;
 and, there are loads of manuals/web sites/online groups...which teach you how to use it, also, for FREE.